 Our commercial success will depend in part on our ability to obtain and maintain proprietary or intellectual property protection in the United States and other countries for our product candidates, and our core technologies, including our novel target discovery technology and our proprietary compound library and other know-how.
 We seek to protect our proprietary and intellectual property position by, among other methods, filing patent applications in the United States and abroad related to our proprietary technology, inventions and improvements that are important to the development and implementation of our business.
 We also rely on trade secrets, know-how and continuing technological innovation to develop and maintain our proprietary and intellectual property position.
-Other than our U.S. patent relating to RLY-1971 (now referred to as GDC-1971) composition of matter, we do not own or in-license any issued patents relating to our platform or our lead product candidates under clinical development.
+Other than our U.S. patent relating to migoprotafib (RLY-1971, now referred to as GDC-1971) composition of matter and our U.S. patent relating to lirafugratinib (RLY-4008) composition of matter, we do not own or in-license any issued patents relating to our platform or our lead product candidates under clinical development.

-Pursuant to the Genentech Agreement, we have granted an exclusive, worldwide, royalty-bearing license to Genentech, with the right to sublicense, develop and commercialize GDC-1971 and any other SHP2 inhibitors developed under the Genentech Agreement.
-Genentech has the first right, but not the obligation, to file, prosecute and maintain any patents licensed to it, as well as to enforce infringement of or defend claims against such patents that relate to GDC-1971 or other SHP2 inhibitors.
+Pursuant to the Genentech Agreement, we have granted an exclusive, worldwide, royalty-bearing license to Genentech, with the right to sublicense, develop and commercialize migoprotafib and any other SHP2 inhibitors developed under the Genentech Agreement.
+Genentech has the first right, but not the obligation, to file, prosecute and maintain any patents licensed to it, as well as to enforce infringement of or defend claims against such patents that relate to migoprotafib or other SHP2 inhibitors.
 See "Risks Related to Our Reliance on Third Parties- We have and may enter into other collaborations with third parties for the research, development, manufacture and commercialization of one or more of our programs or product candidates.
 If these collaborations are not successful, our business could be adversely affected." for a discussion of risks related to the protection of our intellectual property rights under our collaborations.